 By this age, your baby can see a full range of colors and shades.
 Show him colorful toys and books with big, brightly colored pictures.
 He will probably grab, hold, chew, and drool on books, so make sure they're sturdy vinyl, cloth, or board books.

 Responds to own name and begins to respond to "no"

-Your baby knows her name and is starting to understand when you say "No." When she's heading for trouble or danger, calmly tell her, "No." Then move her or distract her with another activity.
+Your baby knows her name and is starting to understand when you say "No." When she's reaching for something dangerous (or otherwise putting herself in danger), calmly tell her, "No." Then move her or distract her with another activity.
 Remember that she's too young to remember "no" for long, so protect her by keeping temptation out of reach.